 The KnowledgeLab is on the move!

 Many of you have asked us and wondered about where the KnowledgeLab is going next year.
 When Neilson Library closes, the KnowledgeLab will move to Seelye B4.
-The KnowledgeLab will remain open until Neilson Library closes on May 21, 2017, and re-open in Seelye in late June.
+The KnowledgeLab will remain open until Neilson Library closes on May 21, 2017, and re-open in Seelye on July 14.

 You can find out more about Neilson closing and the library move here: